The UK SRS regulatory timeline, by actor

 ESOS Phase 4 — qualification, thresholds, and timeline

-ESOS Phase 4 is the fourth four-year compliance cycle of the Energy Savings Opportunity Scheme, established by SI 2014/1643 under the EU Energy Efficiency Directive and retained in UK law post-Brexit.
+ESOS Phase 4 is the fourth four-year compliance cycle of the Energy Savings Opportunity Scheme, established by SI 2014/1643, originally made to implement the EU Energy Efficiency Directive and retained in UK law post-Brexit.
+The current amending instrument, SI 2026/701, is made under Energy Act 2023 sections 254–260 and 263 — that is now the operative vires, not the EU Directive.

 Thresholds (a UK undertaking is a "large undertaking" if):